s-amberg/cpla/week06/README.md

 * Copy assignment can use the copy constructor to clone the other buffer and then just swap the content of the `this` object with the content of the copy.
 * Move assigment can just swap the contents
 * However, both assignments should to nothing when the argument is the same object as the `this` object.
 * The destructor must delete all elements in the buffer before releasing the memory.
 It must not release non-allocated elements.
 This is cruicial as the memory (`std::byte[]`) is not aware of its content.
 Even when managed through a `std::unique_ptr` this will not change.
+Make sure that elements in the buffer get destructed exactly once (no undestroyed elements and no double deletes)!
 * Accessing the elements (`at()`, etc.) requires correct determination of the memory location and a forceful cast of that location to the element type: `* reinterpret_cast<Type*>(memoryLocation)`.

 ***Note:*** An updated project with test cases for this exercise is available.
 We suggest you import this project and copy the `BoundedBuffer.h` from your previous exercise as a starting point.
+Since you do not allocate arrays of the element type anymore the test cases for `new` and `delete` change, i.e. those operators of the element type are not used anymore.
+The `bounded_buffer_heap_memory_suite` has been adapted accordingly and is available in the corresponding template project.